SAVIOUR26/SAVIOUR26/README.md

 - 🐍 Python Developer | Instructor @Thirdsan Enterprises
 - 🎓 Graduate of A. D. Software Engineering from APTECH Computer Education (2012-2016)
+- 👨‍💻 Multilingual coder in Python, C, Shell, HTML/CSS
 - 🌍 Passionate about coding, teaching, and making tech accessible
-- 🎓 Student @alx | Multilingual coder in Python, C, Shell, HTML/CSS
+- 🎓 Student @alx
 - 💡 Expanding horizons: JavaScript, React, React Native, Go Lang, PHP
 - 🚀 Transforming ideas into innovative solutions, one line of code at a time